University of Fine Arts, Poznań: History

+1919–1938: State School of Decorative Arts

 Following many efforts raised during the partitions of Poland, on November 1, 1919, the State School of Decorative Arts (Państwowa Szkoła Sztuk Zdobnicznych) was opened in Poznań.
 In 1921, the school was put under state government and started operating under the name of the State School of Decorative Arts and the Art Industry.
 During the years 1919–1925 the educational program implemented related primarily to crafts, art industry and painting.
 A new Department of Interior Design was opened in the academic year 1927/28.
 By 1927 there were six faculties within the School: Department of Decorative Painting and Design, Department of Graphics and Bookbinding, Department of Ceramics, Faculty of Metal Sculpture, Bronzing and Jewellery, Department of Textiles and the Department of Interior Design.
 In 1929, the staff and students of the Poznań took part in the Universal National Exhibition (Pol.
 Powszechna Wystawa Krajowa), presenting their works in the Art Department, as well as in other exhibition spaces of the UNE.

-1938–1939: Państwowy Instytut Sztuk Plastycznych in Poznań
+1938–1939: State Institute of Fine Arts

 On June 1, 1937, the State School of Decorative Arts and the Art Industry was renamed the State Institute of Fine Arts.
-The institute's education lasted five years and was divided into one-year courses at the General Department and special departments - the academic year in each department began on September 10 and ended on June 20.
+The institute's education lasted five years and was divided into one-year courses at the General Department and special departments – the academic year in each department began on September 10 and ended on June 20.
 In these years, the Institute employed a total of 40 employees, 23 teachers and instructors, 12 supplementary teachers and 4 members of administrative staff, while the students were divided into ordinary and extraordinary, depending on their previous education.
 As a part of the institute's activities, a public drawing room was opened with a drawing course.
 The main task of the institute was "artistic and technical preparation of employees of the artistic industry and handicrafts for independent creative work in various branches of the field".

-1946–1996: Państwowa Wyższa Szkoła Sztuk Plastycznych
+1946–1996: State High School of Fine Arts

-After World War II, the institute was transformed into the State Higher School of Fine Arts with the departments of Painting and Graphics as well as Interior Art and Sculpture.
+After World War II, the institute was transformed into the State High School of Fine Arts with the departments of Painting and Graphics as well as Interior Art and Sculpture.
 In the 1950s, because of the restrictions of the authorities, painting, graphics and weaving were abolished and replaced with furniture making and interior design, which became the main disciplines taught at School.
 After the Khrushchev Thaw, the school moved to the building of Sądownictwo Krajowe, which belongs to the University of Arts complex to these days.
 A number of art galleries closely related to the university were opened and were active throughout the 1980s and 1990s.